 They usually prefer a water flow that is more moderate.
 Excessive flow may prevent these corals from fully expanding.
 These corals also possess sharp skeletons beneath their tissue, and strong flow may cause the delicate tissue to be torn by the skeleton.
 This is also the reason these corals should always be allowed to close fully before removing them from water.

 Open Brains usually include such corals as Trachyphyllia, Wellsophyllia, and Lobophyllia, at this date the genus Wellsophyllia has been eliminated but it is still used in the industry for identification.
-Reds and greens are the most common colors, though others are possible as are interesting contrasting pieces.
-These corals are generally unsuited to fragging, except for some branchier Lobophyllia specimens.
+Reds and greens are the most common colors, though others are possible as are interesting contrasting colors.
+These corals are generally unsuited to fragging, except for some branching Lobophyllia specimens.

 They usually prefer a water flow that is more moderate.
 Excessive flow may prevent these corals from fully expanding.
 These corals also possess sharp skeletons beneath their tissue, and strong flow may cause the delicate tissue to be torn by the skeleton.
 This is also the reason these corals should always be allowed to close fully before removing them from water.